amit-node/amit-node.github.io/content/posts/Resources to study Deep Learning.md

 tags:
 - AI_DL
 ---
 Here are some free resources which will help you to study deep learning.
+This is a tentative plan.

 **Pre requisite** : Basic Linear Algebra, Basic Python